aaugustin/django-sequences/README.rst

     )

-Under the hood, ``get_next_value`` relies on the database's transactional integrity to guarantee that each value will be returned exactly once.
+Under the hood, ``get_next_value`` relies on the database's transactional integrity to guarantee that each value is returned exactly once.

 ``get_last_value``
 ------------------